jonlld/jonlld/README.md

 ## Kataru
 ### **Fullstack Engineer - _current_**
 #### _React, TypeScript, Sass, Python, Django, Postgres_
-A creative writing app that eliminates writers block by challenging users to write daily through thought provoking prompts, rewarding them as they progress.
+A creative writing app that helps eliminate writers block by challenging users to build a daily writing habit through the use of thought-provoking prompts and progress rewards.